 8 Healthcare IT Certifications That Will Impress Employers

 You don’t want to pass up an opportunity to diversify your expertise and make yourself even more relevant to employers.
 But you’re probably wondering where to start.
-There are countless certifications out there today, and sorting through the alphabet soup of acronyms can be overwhelming.
+There are countless healthcare certifications out there today, and sorting through the alphabet soup of acronyms can be overwhelming.

-1. Registered Health Information Technician (RHIT)
+1. Registered Health Information Technician (RHITÒ)

 The RHIT credential is administered by the American Health Information Management Association (AHIMA).
 RHIT certification signifies technicians possess the ability to verify the quality of medical records and use technology to gather and analyze patient records, among other tasks.
 These individuals often specialize in coding patient records for the purpose of reimbursement and research.

-2. Certified Professional Coder (CPC)
+2. Certified Professional Coder (CPCÒ)

-This certification is administered by the American Academy of Professional Coders (AAPC).
+This health certification is administered by the American Academy of Professional Coders (AAPC).
 The CPC credential is for individuals who work to maintain accurate medical coding and documentation.
 CPCs possess knowledge of coding regulations and guidelines, understand the link between medical coding and payment policy changes and are experts in reviewing and assigning accurate medical codes.

-3. Registered Health Information Administrator (RHIA)
+3. Registered Health Information Administrator (RHIAÒ)

 The RHIA credential is also administered by AHIMA, which states this professional is “a critical link between care providers, payers and patients.”
-The RHIA performs many tasks including managing patient health info and medical records, managing people and units and participating in administrative committees.
+The RHIA performs many tasks, including managing patient health info and medical records, managing people and units and participating in administrative committees.
 These individuals are well-versed in medical, administrative, ethical and legal requirements related to healthcare delivery and patient privacy.

 If you’re looking for an HIT position outside of a hospital environment, this may be an optimal option.
-RHIAs work in a variety of setting including insurance companies, software vendors, consulting services, government agencies and more.
+RHIAs work in a variety of settings including insurance companies, software vendors, consulting services, government agencies and more.

 5. Epic Certification

 Epic has made a name for themselves as one of the most popular developers of software for electronic health records (EHR) systems.
-In order to become Epic certified, you must be trained at the company’s headquarters in Verona, Wis.
+In order to become Epic certified, you’ll be trained at the company’s headquarters in Verona, Wis.
 You also must have a sponsoring employer and hands-on experience with at least one Epic project.

-This certification is unique in that it is usually paid for by the hospital or facility with which you’re employed.
+This healthcare IT certification is unique in that it is usually paid for by the hospital or facility with which you’re employed.
 It enables you to not only implement specific Epic software, but possibly even become an Epic consultant, traveling from hospital to hospital.

-6. Project Management Certification (PMP)
+6. Project Management Certification (PMPÒ)

-The PMP certification is administered by the Project Management Institute (PMI) and is applicable to project managers in nearly every industry.
+The PMP certification is administered by the Project Management Institute (PMIÒ) and is applicable to project managers in nearly every industry.
 This credential is extremely valuable in the HIT industry because project managers are needed to oversee the management of electronic health records and other IT initiatives.